 Premier Steven Marshall addressed the South Australian public this afternoon with the latest information on the evolving COVID-19 situation in SA.

-In the past 24 hours, there has been a decrease in cases to 2,401 cases of COVID-19 were confirmed in SA with hospitalisations increasing slightly to 281.
-Out of the reported cases, 1926 were confirmed via PCR tests, and a further 465 via the rapid antigen tests (RAT)
+In the past 24 hours, there has been an uptick to 3777 cases of COVID-19 were confirmed in SA with hospitalisations decreasing slightly to 290.

 You may not always receive a call, SMS or email from SA Health.

 You must follow the relevant health advice even if you have not been contacted.